weidongxu-microsoft/work-notes/java-mgmt-sdk-migration-plan.md

 We can keep it this way at first, then try to see if we need to break it to 2 separate POMs as parent and as aggregate.

-Also as parent POM, it needs lots of rework to conform it to similar functions as pom.client.xml (checkstyle, spotbugs, javadoc, surefire, jacoco, revapi).
+As parent POM, it needs lots of rework to conform it to similar functions as pom.client.xml (checkstyle, spotbugs, javadoc, surefire, jacoco, revapi).